 Tanabata Matsuri in Brazil

-In Brazil, the Festival das Estrelas was held for the first time in the city of assaí in the State of Paraná in 1978.
-Afterwards, the event was held annually in Bairro da Liberdade, in the city of São Paulo.
-Normally in Brazil, the festival takes place on the 7th and 8th of July.
+In Brazil, the Festival das Estrelas was held for the first time in the city of Assaí in the state of Paraná in 1978.
+Later on, the event started to be held annually in the Liberdade neighborhood, in the city of São Paulo.
+Normally in Brazil, the festival takes place on July 7th and 8th.

 Nowadays, the festival is held in many other Brazilian cities, such as Santo André and Ribeirão Preto, Araraquara and ABC.
 Having a typical colorful decoration, presentations, folk dances and even shows.